jenkinsci/workflow-cps-global-lib-plugin/README.md

 ## Defining external libraries

-An external library is defined with a name, an SCM, and optionally a default version.
+An external library is defined with a name, a source code retrieval method such as by SCM, and optionally a default version.
 The name should be a short identifier as it will be used in scripts.

 The version could be anything understood by that SCM; for example, branches, tags, and commit hashes all work for Git.